Accio/BioQC/pages/bioqc/bioqc-simulation.md

 Experiment setup {#experiment-setup}
 ----------------

-In this document, we perform three simulation studies with *BioQC*:
+In this document, we perform two simulation studies with *BioQC*:

--   **Time benchmark** tests the time-efficiency of the Wilcoxon test implemented in *BioQC*, compared with the native implementation in *R*;
 -   **Sensitivity benchmark** tests the sensitivity and specificity of *BioQC* detecting tissue heterogeneity using model-generated, simulated data;